What is a landslide? Types, causes, effects & prevention

 External activity

-A landslide can be caused by a number of external factors other than water and soil stability.
-Primarily earth vibrations such as earthquakes, volcanic eruptions and human activity (mining or traffic) are the obvious causes.
-A slope’s strength can also be impacted by the removal of vegetation, weathering – where a material’s strength is reduced due to freeze thaw cycles and mineralogical changes – and the arrangement of the rock layers..
+A landslide can be caused by several external factors other than water and soil stability.
+Primarily earth vibrations such as earthquakes, volcanic eruptions, and human activity (mining or traffic) are the obvious causes.
+A slope’s strength can also be impacted by the removal of vegetation and weathering,where a material’s strength is reduced due to freeze thaw cycles and mineralogical changes, and the arrangement of the rock layers.

 The varying effects of landslides